 From our perspective it doesn’t seem like any biblical author could see this problem—at least they didn’t see it as a problem that should be abolished as soon as possible.
 Again, in fairness to these ancient writers we must remember that they were not thinking of race-based New World slavery.

 Although they didn’t explicitly condemn the system of slavery, New Testament authors expressed ideas that led to slavery’s ultimate demise.
-This doesn’t mean biblical writers intentionally introduced slavery-destroying elements into society.
+This doesn’t mean biblical writers intentionally introduced slavery-destroying ideas into society.
 It doesn’t even mean they were aware that their faith contained such elements.
-Nonetheless, the Christians faith conveyed ideas that served as a vacuum sucking the power out of the concept of slavery.
-While only a small percentage of Christians turned on the vacuum, when they did, the force was so strong that the moral acceptance of slavery was sucked out of society.
+Nevertheless, the Christians faith conveyed concepts that served as a vacuum sucking the power out of the institution of slavery.
+While only a small percentage of Christians turned on the vacuum, when they did, the force was so strong that the moral acceptance of slavery was sucked out of society at large.
 And in a world permeated with slavery—not only the Roman Empire or early America but in every country throughout human history—this was no small feat.

 It’s true, the first Christians did not call for the end of slavery, but the first people who called for the end of slavery were Christians.